Sous-Chefs-Boneyard/website/README.md

 The website is created using the static site generator, [Hugo](https://gohugo.io/).

+The live website is hosted on GitHub pages on the gh-pages branch.
+Netlify is used to preview changes on branches.

 ## Development

 1. Install Hugo for your platform according to the [instructions](http://gohugo.io/overview/installing/)